 On-campus: The Gospel of Luke is an amazing story of Jesus with so many famous episodes like the “Nazareth Manifesto,” the parable of the prodigal son, the story of Zacchaeus, and the account of the two travellers on the road to Emmaus.
 Luke’s Gospel highlights the meaning of salvation, the compassion of Jesus for women, the poor, and outcasts, the purpose and plan of God, and clarifies the nature of discipleship.
-Student can expect to learn about God, Jesus, themselves, and their own part in the mission of God by taking this unit.
+Students can expect to learn about God, Jesus, themselves, and their own part in the mission of God by taking this subject.

-Online: This unit explores the argument and structure of Matthew’s Gospel in the context of the other Synoptic Gospels.
+Online: This subject explores the argument and structure of Matthew’s Gospel in the context of the other Synoptic Gospels.
 You will consider major themes and issues addressed in the book and focus on exegesis (and translation) of the English or Greek text of several chapters of Matthew.
 You will also think through the implications for New Testament exposition and Christian ministry.
 In 2023 this subject will be run as a Online ‘live’ unit – an enhanced Ridley Online learning experience.